tkuwill/Nix-On-MacOS/README.md

 ## Needed softwares

 - [Amethyst][]: A tiling window manager for macOS.
+- [Apple Configurator][]: An app for configuring iOS devices on macOS.
 - [Spaceman][]: An application for macOS that allows you to view your Spaces / Virtual Desktops in the menu bar.
 - [Itsycal][]: Itsycal is a tiny menu bar calendar which has a lot of features.
 - [Amphetamine][]: Powerful keep-awake utility.